sb-olr/promotions-app/README.md

 # promotions-app
-This is a set of two tools to import csv to pg db and server to search by id
+This is a set of two tools to import csv to pg db and serve it (search by id) RESTfully

 # Instructions